epfl-dojo/kata-imagemagick/README.md

 ![](./img/04_gray_warhol.jpg)

 ---

-## Ideas

- * Two more _unix power tools_: nothing is better than command line for repetitive tasks
- * Web gallery in bash with image overlay and exif info
- * FFmpeg pipes: multiple output with one input
- * html HiHDI images @2x
- * IM filters.
-Worrolizer
- * study JPEG compression

 options with `+` and `-` have differen mening.
 Example:
  - `-write` writes the image in the given format.
 The image will be available